wanghuacan/rebuttal/rebuttle.md

 Thank you for your suggestion.
 We fully agree that comparing with more recent methods could further clarify RepoMaster's positioning.
-However, for completing real-world end-to-end tasks in our benchmarks—which poses significant requirements and challenges for agent's comprehensive capabilities—many frameworks, including **RepoGraph**,  **lack the ability** to support full pipeline resolution.
+**However, for completing real-world end-to-end tasks in our benchmarks**—which poses significant requirements and challenges for agent's comprehensive capabilities—many frameworks, including **RepoGraph**,  **lack the ability** to support full pipeline resolution.

 In fact, **RepoGraph[1] is a technique which could be integrated into general agent frameworks, and it lacks true end-to-end task-solving capability**.
 Meanwhile, **Agentless[3] is an earlier work categorized as "procedural framework" instead of "agent framwork" in [1], and is less powerful and general than our primary baselines: OpenHands and SWE-Agent (identified as agent frameworks in [1])**.